-Recognition under the Australian Qualifications Framework
+Recognition under the Australian Qualification Framework

 All KOI courses are accredited by TEQSA (Tertiary Education and Quality Standards Agency) and consistent with the AQF (Australian Qualifications Framework).
 TEQSA regulates qualifications in the Australian education system.